Yousif-FJ/makeSandwich/Documentation.md

     - Subscribe to `orderStatusUpdates` Queue.
     - Update the state of orders
     - Publish real time update notification on the Real-time communication hub.
+- The app implement CRUD operation on Sandwich API:
+    - Write operation require login.
+    - The sandwiches information is stored in memory collections.
 - The app is implementing authentication and authorization:
     - The auth system is using Microsoft Identity library
     - The store users in-memory (although using a database is very easy but no time)